 Although it will take some work on your part, you can get rid of garage door rust if you’re prepared to put a little elbow grease into the job.
-Not only is rust at the bottom of your metal garage door unattractive, it can also cause some damage if it is left unattended.
+Not only is rust at the bottom of your metal garage door unattractive, but it can also cause some damage if it is left unattended.
 It can literally eat through the metal and leave holes.
-In turn, that will threaten the structural integrity of the door and allow dirt and rain to get into your garage.
+In turn, that will threaten the door’s structural integrity and allow dirt and rain to get into your garage.

-Just because you have rust on your door that doesn’t mean you need to automatically replace it.
+Just because you have rust on your door doesn’t mean you need to automatically replace it.
 Here are some ways to get rid of garage door rust and stop the process of oxidation that can lead to big problems.

 - First, close the door and then use dishwashing liquid and warm water to clean the bottom panel.
 The soapy liquid will get rid of dirt and oil.
 Rinse the door vigorously and then let it completely dry.